cnrenil/ReadyOrNot_Enhanced/README.md

 - ESP
 - Godmode
 - Infinite ammo
+- Arrest all civs or suspects
+- Kill all civs or suspects
 ---
 ## Known issues:
 - Changing resolutions while the cheat is injected will crash your game